mpromonet/v4l2rtspserver/IMPLEMENTATION_NOTES.md

    - `MediaSession* session` - media description and timing
    - `RTPSource* source` - for receiving RTP packets

-2. Our use case is different:
+2. My use case is different:
-   - We receive H.264 frames directly from V4L2 (not from RTP)
+   - I receive H.264 frames directly from V4L2 (not from RTP)
-   - We need synchronous writes (not async sink pattern)
+   - I need synchronous writes (not async sink pattern)
-   - We need both file output (`-O`) and HTTP snapshots (`/getSnapshot`)
+   - I need both file output (`-O`) and HTTP snapshots (`/snapshot`)

 3. `QuickTimeFileSink` is designed for **recording RTP streams**, not for:
    - Direct H.264 frame muxing